Roman Catholic Diocese of Fort Worth: Sex abuse

-The Diocese of Fort Worth paid a $1.4 million financial settlement in 2005 to a man who claimed to have been raped as a child during the early 1990s by Reverend Thomas Teczar, a diocesan priest in Ranger.
-Teczar left the Diocese of Worcester in the early 1980s after being removed from ministry there for exhibiting attraction to adolescent boys.
+The diocese paid a $1.4 million financial settlement in 2005 to a man who claimed to have been abused as a minor during the early 1990s by Thomas Teczar, a diocesan priest in Ranger.
+Teczar left the Diocese of Worcester in the early 1980s after being removed from ministry there.
 The plaintiff had argued that Bishop Delaney showed negligence by allowing him to serve in Fort Worth despite his record in Massachusetts.
 After being tried and convicted on rape charges in Eastland, Texas, Teczar was sentenced to 50 years in state prison.
-He was laicized by the Vatican in 2011.
+He was laicized in 2011.

-Jason Montgomery, a Washington State man, sued the diocese and Bishop Olson for $1 million in 2015, alleging he was sexually assaulted by Reverend John Sutton in the 1990s at Notre Dame Middle-High School in Wichita Falls, Texas.
-Montgomery later claimed that the school principal, Ron Staley, also abused him.
-Olson and a volunteer flew to Seattle to meet with Montgomery and his mother at a Starbucks cafe.
-Montgomery later found out the volunteer was an undercover Fort Worth policeman.
-In its investigation, the diocese found no proof that the alleged crimes ever happened.
-A court dismissed the lawsuit in 2017.

-In 2018, the diocese published a list of 17 clergy from the diocese with credible accusations of sexual abuse of minors since the 1960s.
+In 2007, the diocese published a list of 17 clergy from the diocese with credible accusations of sexual abuse of minors since the 1960s.